Understanding Access Modifiers in C#

 Protected Internal Access Modifier:

-Using protected internal keyword we apply protected internal access modifier to an object,
+Using the protected internal keyword we apply a protected internal access modifier to an object,

 Example: